 Unlike the pre-tax health FSA maximum, the limits under a transportation plan will include any employer contribution toward the parking or transit benefits.
 Any employer contribution reduces the amount an employee can elect as a pre-tax amount for their parking or transit benefits.
 Should a member who has elected an FSA want to take advantage of these new limits — even if their open enrollment period has closed — they can work with their HR representative to adjust their payroll deductions.
 However, members will not be able to elect an FSA if their open-enrollment period has closed.

-If your client would like to increase the contribution maximum for their employees, call your UnitedHealthcare representative for additional information.
+If you would like to increase the contribution maximum for your employees, call your UnitedHealthcare representative for additional information.